-Joe Graham took over the ski area during the 1950s, maintaining it as a surface lift only ski area.
 As larger areas started to sprout up with chairlifts and snowmaking, Chickley started to fade.
-The Hartford Courant even went as far to say that Graham 'opened the area at his convenience with complete disregard to the time, or to how many skiers might be waiting.
-Skiers were often compelled to supply gasoline for the car engines that were used to power the tows.
+The Hartford Courant even went as far to say that Graham "opened the area at his convenience with complete disregard to the time, or to how many skiers might be waiting.
+Skiers were often compelled to supply gasoline for the car engines that were used to power the tows."

 The End Nears